9 Must-Haves for Your YouTube Sponsorship Contract Template to Earn More & Keep Your Money

 4. Set boundaries on the approval process (when time is money)

-In any case, you should have it clearly stated in your YouTube sponsorship contract template whether you will or will not run ads on your sponsored YouTube video.
+In any case, your YouTube sponsorship contract template should have the alternative wording for whether you will or will not run ads on your sponsored YouTube video, so it’s in writing

 6. Limitations on exclusivity to protect future income